Solar

 the eclipse circumstances are displayed and the simulator is temporarily reset to the eclipse date, allowing you to view metrics and

-do a tracks plot.
+do a 3D Sun and Moon Position plot.

 Close Details to restore the simulation date to Today.